Contents: Gasoline engine ↡ Diesel engine ↡

 Coolant pump and thermostat.
 Diesel engines

-Only differences from the petrol engine are described.
+Only the differences from the petrol engine are described.

-1. Disconnect the temperature sensor sensor connector (14).
+1. Disconnect the temperature sensor sensitive element connector (14).

 2. Disconnect the fuel line holder from the thermostat housing.